sunriseapps/imagesorcery-mcp/README.md

 6. "List all available models in the models directory"
 7. "Add text 'Hello World' at position (50,50) and 'Copyright 2023' at the bottom right corner of my image 'photo.jpg'"
 8. "Draw a red rectangle from (50,50) to (150,100) and a filled blue rectangle from (200,150) to (300,250) on my image 'photo.jpg'"
+9. "Find all dogs in my image 'photo.jpg' with a confidence threshold of 0.4"

 ## Contributing